andersfylling/disgord/docs/examples/bot-messages-which-self-delete.md

 	}

 	// ignore other bots
+	// remove this check if you want to delete all bot messages after N seconds myself, err := session.Myself()
-	// you don't have to do this though if evt.Message.Author.ID != session.Myself().ID {
+	if err != nil || evt.Message.Author.ID != myself.ID {
 		return
 	}